 The members of the Board have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Chair of the Board.

-Non-executive directors attend 8-9 board and board committee meetings per year and are available at other times as required for face-to-face and telephone meetings with the executive team.
+Non-executive directors attend 7-9 board and board committee meetings per year and are available at other times as required for face-to-face and telephone meetings with the executive team.

-The Chairman is responsible for ensuring that, to inform decision-making, directors receive accurate, sufficient and timely information.
+The Chair is responsible for ensuring that, to inform decision-making, directors receive accurate, sufficient and timely information.
 The Company compiles the board and committee papers which are circulated to directors prior to meetings.
 The Company Secretary provides minutes of each meeting.

-Meetings held during the last 12 months (to end of August 2018) and the attendance of directors is summarised below:
+Meetings held during the last 12 months (to end of March 2022) and the attendance of directors is summarised below:

 |Board Meetings||Audit Committee||Remuneration Committee|

 The Company uses its long-established skills and investments in manufacturing metals to produce high-quality products for the bathroom and door hardware markets.